 Follow The Recipe

-The point is if it's your first time making a given recipe, don't make any changes!
+If it's your first time making a given recipe, don't make any changes!
 If a recipe calls for bread flour, use bread flour.
 Don't swap raisins for walnuts, or eggs for applesauce.

 The thing is, with so many trillions of recipes out there, if you want to make a pound cake with applesauce instead of eggs, you're far better off finding one that's written with applesauce and making it, instead of trying to modify a recipe.